Linux kernel interfaces: In-kernel APIs

 Many kernel-internal APIs exist, allowing kernel subsystems to interface with one another.
 These are being kept fairly stable, but there is no guarantee for stability.
 A kernel-internal API can be changed when such a need is indicated by new research or insights; all necessary modifications and testing have to be done by the author.

 The Linux kernel is a monolithic kernel, hence device drivers are kernel components.
 To ease the burden of companies maintaining their (proprietary) device drivers outside of the main kernel tree, stable APIs for the device drivers have been repeatedly requested.
 The Linux kernel developers have repeatedly denied guaranteeing stable in-kernel APIs for device drivers.
 Guaranteeing such would have faltered the development of the Linux kernel in the past and would still in the future and, due to the nature of free and open-source software, are not necessary.
 Ergo, by choice, the Linux kernel has no stable in-kernel API.

 In-kernel ABIs

 Since there are no stable in-kernel APIs, there cannot be stable in-kernel ABIs.

 Abstraction APIs

 OpenGL is indeed an abstraction API to make use of diverse GPUs of multiple vendors without the need to program for each one specifically.

 But the implementation of the OpenGL-specification is executed on the CPU in the context of the running operating system.
 One design goal of Vulkan was to make the "graphics driver", i.e. the implementation of the graphics API, do less.

 For many use cases, the Linux API is considered too low-level, so APIs of higher abstraction must be used.
-Higher-level APIs must be implemeted on top of lower-level APIs.
+Higher-level APIs must be implemented on top of lower-level APIs.
 Examples: